 7. Martin LX1E Little Martin

-Finish: Coloring of LX1E is natural, with the hand-rubbed finish.
-Along with that comes gold foil interior label, on which you can see patent and serial number.
+Finish: The coloring of LX1E is natural, with a hand-rubbed finish.
+Along with that comes a gold foil interior label, on which you can see the patent and serial number.
 Overall looks are also improved by inlaid Boltaron rosette with the red fiber, as well as mahogany HPL pattern on the head plate, which has the printed logo on it.
 Apart from that, there black and white dots on the bridge itself, as well as on end pins.
 All of this gives LX1E a natural, yet modern look, making it very pretty.

 Who Will Use This the Most: Martin LX1E is suitable for everyone because it is easy to get into, even if you are just a casual player.
 Apart from that, it offers additional features, that could help you tweak the settings according to your personal preference.